Carjacking Crimes in Florida

 As explained in Florida Statute Section 812.133(3)(a), an act is deemed to be “in the course of committing the carjacking” if it occurs in an attempt to commit carjacking or in flight after the attempt or commission.

-Florida Statute Section 812.133(b) explains that an act is deemed to be “in the course of the taking” if it occurs either prior to, contemporaneous with, or subsequent to the taking of the property and if it and the act of taking constitute a continuous series of acts or events.
+Florida Statute Section 812.133(b) explains that an act is deemed to be “in the course of the taking” if it occurs either before, contemporaneous with, or after the taking of the property and if it and the act of taking constitute a continuous series of acts or events.